MinecraftForge/Documentation/docs/datastorage/codecs.md

 ### Map

 A codec for a map of keys and value objects can be generated from two codecs via `Codec#unboundedMap`.
+Unbounded maps can specify any string-based or string-transformed value to be a key.

 ```java
 // BlockPos#CODEC is a Codec<BlockPos>